kitajs/docs/parameters/file.md

 ## Prerequisites

-Before using the `File` parameter, you need to add the `ajvFilePlugin` from `@fastify/multipart` into when creating your Fastify instance.
+Before using the `File` parameter, you need to add the `ajvFilePlugin` from `@fastify/multipart` when creating your Fastify instance.

 ```ts
 import { ajvFilePlugin } from '@fastify/multipart';